In-N-Out Burger products: Secret menu variations

 The menu contains few options, with most variations available via its "secret menu."
 The In-N-Out website publicizes some of these variations.

 Animal Style is the most popular variation, which includes mustard fried meat patties, pickles, chopped grilled onions, and extra spread.

 The "3×3" (pronounced 3-by-3), the "4×4", or variations of "m×c", refer to a burger with a varied amount of meat patties ("m") and slices of cheese ("c").
 The "3×3" and "4×4" variations are registered trademarks of the company.
 Burger orders of any size were once accommodated; however, on October 31, 2004 a group of friends ordered a 100×100 from a location in Las Vegas posting photos on the web of the burger.
+As a result, the chain had restricted the possibility of ordering a burger larger than a 4x6.

 In-N-Out has two low-carbohydrate diet offerings.
 Protein Style was introduced in the 1970s, which replaces the bun with large leaves of lettuce.
 The Flying Dutchman is a 2×2 with no bun, no vegetables, and no spread with two cheese slices.
 Health rated the protein-style sandwich as the best low-carb sandwich in the United States.